arne-munch-ellingsen/AIOD-hw-agent/k8s-based-aiod-hw-agent/README.md

 # AIoD cloud native HW agent
 The AIoD cloud native HW agent is a complete PoC of a cloud-native (Kubernetes) AIoD HW agent.
-The cloud native HW agent will be deployed as a Demonset to the underlying Kubernetes cluster.
+The cloud native HW agent will be deployed as a DemonSet to the underlying Kubernetes cluster.
+A Kubernetes DaemonSet ensures that a particular pod runs on all (or some) nodes in a cluster.
+Deploying the HW agent as a DeamonSet ensures that the HW agent will run and retreive hardware information on all nodes and by default automatically updates the AIoD platform if hardware configuration changes.

+The HW agent uses the Kubernetes Node Feature Discovery (NFD) mechanism.
+Kubernetes NFD is a mechanism that facilitates the automatic detection of hardware and software capabilities of (hardware) nodes in a Kubernetes cluster.
+It labels nodes with their respective features, making it easier to schedule pods based on specific node attributes.

 The cloud native HW agent has been tested on a Sun Micro server with 8 NVIDIA GPUs.

 ## Functionality
 The cloud native HW agent will: